OfficeDev/Office-Add-in-NodeJS-SSO/README.md

 ## To use the project

-This sample is meant to accompany the walkthrough at: [Create a NodeJS Office Add-in that uses Single Sign-on (preview)](https://dev.office.com/docs/add-ins/develop/create-sso-office-add-ins-nodejs.md)
+This sample is meant to accompany the walkthrough at: [Create a Node.js Office Add-in that uses Single Sign-on (preview)](https://dev.office.com/docs/add-ins/develop/create-sso-office-add-ins-nodejs)

 There are two versions of the sample, in the folders **Before** and **Completed**.